-Since we are mainly interested in estimating the DOA parameters $\vect{\mu}$, the objective function in~\eqref{prob:DML} can be concentrated with respect to the nuisance parameters $\vect{\Psi}$.
-That is, for each value of $\vect{\mu}$, the minimizer of the nuisance parameters $\vect{\Psi}$ can be expressed in closed form, which can then be substituted into the original objective function to obtain the concentrated optimization problem.
-Particularly, the DML estimation problem in~\eqref{prob:DML} can be concentrated as
+Since we are interested in estimating the DOA parameters $\vect{\mu}$, the objective function~\eqref{prob:DML} is concentrated with respect to the nuisance parameters $\vect{\Psi}$.
+That is, for each $\vect{\mu}$, the minimizer of the nuisance parameters $\vect{\Psi}$ is expressed in closed form, which is then substituted into the original objective function to obtain the concentrated optimization problem.
+Particularly, the DML estimation problem~\eqref{prob:DML} is concentrated as~\cite{pesaventoThreeMoreDecades2023}:

 where $\vect{\Pi}_{\vect{A}(\vect{\mu})}^\perp = \vect{I}_M - \vect{A} (\vect{\mu}) \left(\vect{A}(\vect{\mu})^\Herm \vect{A}(\vect{\mu}) \right)^{-1} \vect{A}(\vect{\mu})^\Herm $ denotes the orthogonal projector onto the orthogonal complement of the column space of the matrix $\vect{A}(\vect{\mu})$.